 A broken window due to negligent home or window maintenance is also not a covered peril on most insurance policies.
 If you had not replaced your windows in 30 years, for instance, and ignored known issues, you may not have a case for damages if one breaks.
 If poor maintenance led to a leaky window and storm damage, this will also not be a covered peril due to your own negligence contributing to the cause.
 Contact your homeowners insurance company to find out if the peril in question is on your policy.

 How to File a Homeowners Insurance Claim for a Broken Window

 If the source of your window damage is listed as a covered peril on your homeowners insurance policy, begin the claims process immediately.
 First, if a storm damaged your home, take steps to mitigate further property loss.
 Your insurance company may not fully cover your damages if you did not take steps to prevent further destruction, such as covering broken windows to prevent flood damage.

 Take photographs of your broken or cracked window to use as evidence.
 Then, contact your homeowners insurance company to make a claim.
 Follow the insurance agent’s instructions for filing your claim.
 Fill out all paperwork fully, completely and honestly.
 Submit your claim with any available evidence before your insurance company’s deadline.

 Be prepared to pay a deductible before receiving compensation for your broken window.
 The price of your deductible will depend on your specific policy.
 You must meet your deductible before you can receive any reimbursement for damages caused.
-If you need assistance filing a homeowners insurance claim for a broken or damaged window in Tampa, contact a Tampa insurance attorney.
+If you need assistance filing a homeowners insurance claim for a broken or damaged window, contact a Tampa insurance attorney.
 A lawyer can make sure your company handles your case fairly and in good faith.